KailuanLiu/muchhope-2526/README.md

 ### Purpose

-{Short paragraph description of the non-profit mission and the purpose of this project.
-Who will this project help, why is it necessary.
-Impact of the project.}
+A website for Much Hope, which is a nonprofit to provide resources for the homeless community in San Jose.

 ### Team

-The {non-profit name} team consists of {#} Cal Poly students.
+The Much Hope team consists of {#} Cal Poly students.
 Over the course of about 9 months, we worked as a team to deploy this web application.
 The team members are listed below:

 - [First Last](https://www.linkedin.com/) - Project Manager
 - [First Last](https://www.linkedin.com/) - Designer